Libby Lloyd AM – Patron

 Jemma Bailey – General Manager

-Jemma has twenty years experience in the community and government sectors as a lawyer, policy and communications advisor and advocate for social justice.
+Jemma has twenty years experience in the community and government sectors as a lawyer, policy advisor and advocate for social justice.
 She has worked in legal and policy roles with Mallesons King Wood, the National Children’s and Youth Law Centre and the Public Interest Advocacy Centre.
 Jemma coordinated the Australian Fair Trade and Investment Network, was Chair of Aid/Watch, consulted to Oxfam and has worked in community development in Peru and Burma.
-Most recently, she worked as a senior strategist and communications advisor for a Greens Senator, playing a lead role in the aid and development portfolio.
+Most recently, she worked as a senior strategist and communications advisor for an Australian Senator, playing a lead role in the aid and development portfolio.
 Jemma has a economics and law degree with First Class Honors from Sydney University.

 Libby House – Development Co-Ordinator

 Libby House was born and educated in Hobart, Tasmania.
 Her first job, at the Australian Museum in Sydney, brought her into contact with the world of social anthropology and the environment and she was politicised by the Vietnam war debate and the feminist movement of the 1980s.
 Her passion for social justice and human rights has been reflected in a career working in the fields of domestic violence and community development, both in Australia and globally.

 Alice Martin – Financial Administrator